It Landed in My Primary Inbox

 Email authentication doesn't mean legitimacy.
 SPF, DKIM, and DMARC all passed.
 Those protocols verify the sender identity, not content legitimacy.

-sub parameters confirms a multi-tier affiliate model that remains financially viable as long as
+confirms a multi-tier affiliate model that remains financially viable as

-CrimsonVector Security — Fraud intelligence, threat infrastructure mapping, and security research.
+CrimsonVector — Investigative research by Diego Parra mapping, and security research.